John Ellard Gore: Astronomy

 Gore had no formal training in astronomy, and began to study the sky while working in India.
 While there, he relied on his naked eyes, binoculars, a three-inch telescope and a ten centimeter telescope on an equatorial mount.
 His first book "Southern Stellar Objects for Small Telescopes" was published in India in 1877.

 On his return to Ireland in 1877, he used a three-inch telescope and binoculars.
-He set up an observatory in Sligo, and later set up at 3 Nortumberland Street, Dublin.
+He set up an observatory in Sligo, and later set up at 3 Northumberland Street, Dublin.
 His greatest contribution was his studies of double and variable stars, and he published catalogues of variables and binary stars.

-Gore died on the 18th of July 1910 when struck by a horse and car whilst crossing Grafton St., Dublin.
+Gore died on 18 July 1910 when struck by a horse and car whilst crossing Grafton St., Dublin.

 Books

 Legacy

 In 2009, the IAU named a lunar impact crater located on the lunar near side near the northern pole after Gore.